-Horizontal communication is the information transmission between persons having the same level of position in an organization.
-Particularly, It helps to share ideas, suggestions, and attitudes between peers and colleagues.
+Horizontal communication is the information transmission between persons with the same position level in an organization.
+Particularly, it helps to share ideas, suggestions, and attitudes between peers and colleagues.
 It may also increase job satisfaction and motivation by creating more employee empowerment in communication.

 Team Communication Videos

-At it’s best, a team meeting is a way to ensure the staff and management teams are aligned.
-Team meetings should be reviewed in terms of process, results, and relationships.
+At its best, a team meeting is a way to ensure the staff and management teams are aligned.
+Team meetings should be reviewed regarding processes, results, and relationships.
 However, team meeting needs a logical structure for many reasons, including time management.

 Following are the guidelines for productive team meetings:

-- Create meeting agenda and circulate to stakeholders in advance
+- Create meeting agenda and circulate it to stakeholders in advance

 - Start the meeting on time and also record the minutes of the meeting